abmist/s1ci/README.md

 * Links to speakers' and partners’ detailed information.
 * This project doesn’t use Angular Material, Material Design Lite, Angular UI, etc. because its purpose was creating an Angular.js SPA from scratch.
 But they would be truly useful tools for a next stage.

-## Instructions to clone this project
+## Instructions to clone this project and run it locally

 Open your terminal and use the git clone command: